FROM AUG 1-DEC 31, 2024

 About Liz

 Liz Asch Greenhill, LAc., MAcOM, is a trauma-informed, psychedelic-informed acupuncturist, board-certified Chinese herbalist, and shiatsu practitioner.
 Liz is also an artist, writer, educator, consultant, and artist’s assistant.
 At Vassar College, having studied poetry, art, and filmmaking, Liz graduated and began work as an artist assistant, bookbinder, and printmaker.
 She began her studies in Eastern Medicine in 2003 and has been practicing in Oregon since 2009.
 Liz is certified by the Oregon Medical Board, the NCCAOM (National Certification Commission for Acupuncture and Oriental Medicine), and the NADA Detoxification Association.
 She studied at Pacific College of Oriental Medicine in New York City and graduated from the Oregon College of Oriental Medicine in Portland.
 She has focused her continuing education on various language-based somatic techniques for treating trauma.
-Liz holds an MFA in Creative Nonfiction Writing from Eastern Oregon University and is currently completing a certificate program in psychedelic facilitation from Synaptic Institute.
+Liz holds an MFA in Creative Nonfiction Writing from Eastern Oregon University and is licensed in psychedelic facilitation in Oregon.

-Liz is the creator and voice of Body Land Metaphor Medicine, an archive of free guided visualizations informed by Surrealist art and Chinese Medicine, which you can access on any podcast app or on her website here.
-Body Land is designed to be a listening experience wherein you practice qi cultivation and get saturated with lyric language and deep imagery such that you feel like you just got acupuncture without the needles.
+Liz is the creator and voice of Body Land Metaphor Medicine an archive of free guided visualizations informed by Surrealist art and Chinese Medicine, which you can access on any podcast app or on her website here.
+Body Land is a passive listening experience wherein you practice qi cultivation, do a mini-journey, and get saturated with lyric language and deep imagery such that you feel like you just got acupuncture without the needles.

 ON CULTURE